sunbird-cb/mentoring/src/api-doc/MentorEd-Docker-Setup-Simplified.md

 ## A. Dockerized Services & Dependencies

-Expectation: By following the steps provided here, you will have a complete MentorEd application setup, including both the portal and the backend service, up and running.
+Expectation: Upon following the prescribed steps, you will achieve a fully operational MentorEd application setup, complete with both the portal and backend services.

 ## Prerequisites